Noel Clarke: Sexual misconduct allegations

-Further allegations

 On 7 May 2021, Clarke was accused by five more women of sexual harassment on the set of Doctor Who and at a promotional event relating to the show.
 One of these accusations was made by an anonymous actress who said that Clarke "made advances on me" and asked her regularly if she "wanted a piece of his dark chocolate".
-She explained that when she rejected his advances, Clarke defamed her to people in the industry.
+She said that when she rejected his advances, Clarke defamed her to people in the industry.
 Clarke denied these allegations.
 Sky and production company Vertigo Films said they would no longer proceed with the fourth series of Bulletproof.

 On 27 March 2022, the Metropolitan Police announced it had decided not to proceed investigating the sexual harassment claims against Clarke, stating: "Following a thorough assessment by specialist detectives it was determined the information would not meet the threshold for a criminal investigation."
 In September 2022, Clarke dropped the legal action he had taken against BAFTA following its suspension of his membership and honorary award.

-In an interview on The Zeze Mills Show in 2023, Clarke said "[t]he reason I denied everything is because I think a lot of them are lying, or I know a lot of them are lying, and then there's a lot of things that are out of context [...]
+In an interview on The Zeze Mills Show in 2023, Clarke said: "The reason I denied everything is because I think a lot of them are lying, or I know a lot of them are lying, and then there's a lot of things that are out of context [...]
 There's a lot of things that were conversations that people were involved with and are now acting like they weren't involved in those conversations."